 A professional services firm’s website is one of its most valuable and visible marketing assets.
 It is arguably the most important expression of a firm’s brand.
-If you build a website that clearly lays out your value proposition and leverages that position to generate high-quality leads, you can dramatically improve your firm’s fortunes.
+When you build a website that clearly lays out your value proposition and leverages that position to generate high-quality leads, you can dramatically improve your firm’s bottom line.

-In this post, I’m going to focus on the last of these requirements.
-The first you will have to find in your firm.
-The second you can hire.
+In this post, we’re going to focus on the last of these requirements.
+The first, you will have to find within your firm.
+The second, you can hire.
 The third binds the first two together and drives the process forward.

 If you are about to embark on a web redesign journey, the road ahead is bound to have a few potholes — a modern high-performance website can be very complex, after all.
 But with the right process in place, you can avoid the pitfalls and misadventures that plague so many web projects.
-In this post, I’ll lay out a process that we’ve refined over more than a decade to deliver the website you’ve always wanted, without the angst.
-And along the way, I will share hard lessons learned from real-world website projects.
+In this post, we’ll lay out a process that we’ve refined over more than a decade to deliver the website you’ve always wanted, without the angst.
+And along the way, we’ll share some of the hard lessons we’ve learned.

 Informed by research and validated by years of experience and analytics, this is a process that works.

 This post is for people involved in the planning or execution of a new professional services website, especially the marketers and stakeholders responsible for seeing it through.
 And it’s for anyone who wants to demystify the website design process and start off on the right foot.

 We’ve been a part of many website design processes, spanning many different business configurations —content-driven, B2C, B2B, and web apps.
 What is different about professional services websites?